Jacob the tree climbing lion in Queen Elizabeth National Park

-Queen Elizabeth national park is the second biggest national park after Murchison Falls national park with an approximate of 1978KM squared.
-Considered to be having over 90 mammal species and 600 bird species.
+Jacob the tree climbing lion in Queen Elizabeth National Park is the second biggest national park after Murchison Falls National Park with approximately 1978 km squared.
+Considered to have over 90 mammal species and 600 bird species.

 A TALE OF JACOB THE MALE CLIMBING LION

 Jacob, the tree-climbing lion in Queen Elizabeth National Park, is one of the grown-up three male lions in the Ishasha sector known for climbing lions in Queen Elizabeth National Park and a part of Tibu and Taro the brothers who are always cited together relaxing in the fig trees.

 Together with other members in the pride Jacob.
 Kept his role of patrolling their territory and happened to be the victim of the poachers’ snares that were laid to trap.
 This did not spare his leg.
 And has since caused pain to him and his entire pride for more than a year now.
 His movement ability is impaired.
 Since he walks short distances due to the pain inflicted on the leg.
 Climbing strength is limited to the shorter big trees.
 To avoid the struggle of climbing higher trees and hunting energies.
 Were all affected by the injury on its hind leg losing the whole paw.
 This makes him survive on the kill made by the pride members which he has to be following.
 During hunting times.

 Jacob, the tree-climbing lion in Queen Elizabeth National Park loved.
 To keep the pride together and the wound on the leg that contributed to the loss of the whole paw.
 This is one effect of Jacob’s suffering in the jungle.